stobinaator/Advent-of-Code/README.md

 °13: had the right idea, but got it wrong somewhere.
 I was trying to solve it by more complicated way than needed</br> °14: this was a hard one</br>
 °15: actually the task was easier than it looked</br>
+°16: first: understood why I wasn't able to get the answer. the second part was too hard</br>